ShescBlank/MyHM/README.md

 Custom hierarchical matrix (H-matrix) compression method made in Python and accelerated with Numba.

-This code is part of my master's work at the Pontificia Universidad Católica de Chile with Professor Elwin van 't Wout.
-The main objective is to apply H-matrix compression to high intensity focused ultrasound (HIFU) contexts, seeking to compare and couple simulations of homogeneous and heterogeneous materials, as well as to study the changes produced in the ultrasound focus.
-The homogeneous simulations were made based on the Bempp-cl library ([bempp-cl](https://github.com/bempp/bempp-cl/tree/main)) with the Boundary Element Method.
-On the other hand, the heterogeneous simulations were based on the research work of Danilo Aballay (research partner with the same professor) in Volume Integral Equations ([github profile](https://github.com/daniloaballayf)).
+This code is part of my Master's work at the Pontificia Universidad Católica de Chile with Professor Elwin van 't Wout.
+The main objective is to apply H-matrix compression in High Intensity Focused Ultrasound (HIFU) contexts, where the generated matrices are so large that memory is a major limitation to perform simulations relevant to a realistic biomedical context.
+We seek to implement efficient compressions of these matrices and apply them to simulations of homogeneous and heterogeneous materials, comparing the results and studying the behaviour of the ultrasound focus.
+For the simulations with homogeneous materials, the Boundary Element Method (BEM) was used as the numerical method and the kernels used for the partial matrix assembly were created with the Python library Bempp-cl ([Bempp-cl](https://github.com/bempp/bempp-cl/tree/main)).
+On the other hand, the simulations with heterogeneous densities were calculated with a method involving volume and surface integral equations, and the kernels implemented for the partial assembly were built with research work of Danilo Aballay ([GitHub Profile](https://github.com/daniloaballayf), research partner under the same professor).

 The entire repository is under development and is updated on a regular basis.